 Temperature & Lighting

 The Indian star tortoise is a cold-blooded creature that thermoregulates its body temperature.
-This process is pretty autonomous, but these pets need a proper temperature gradient inside their enclosure to stay comfortable.
+This process is pretty autonomous, but these pet tortoises need a proper temperature gradient inside their enclosure to stay comfortable.

 On one side, use a basking lamp to raise temperatures around 95 degrees Fahrenheit.
 The basking spot should remain between 90 and 95 degrees throughout the day.